provider image

 Deciding to get screened for prostate cancer is a personal choice.
 But before you make your decision, it’s essential that you understand the pros and cons of prostate cancer screening.

 Screening can help find — and treat — prostate cancers early.
 But it may expose you to unnecessary worry, medical tests, and invasive procedures.
-Talk to your healthcare provider to understand the risks and benefits of screening, so that you can make a choice that feels right for you.
+Talk to your healthcare team to understand the risks and benefits of screening, so that you can make a choice that feels right for you.

 why trust our exports reliability shield